 A postgraduate student from the School of Maths and Life Sciences contacted The Badger about his stolen laptop and jacket.
 He claims that the theft took place in a ‘secure office’ in Pevensey 3, which is intended exclusively for use by postgraduate students.
 The laptop was particularly valuable because it contained his “important thesis files and personal files”.

-The postgraduate student commented that: “the security of the students belongs [sic] is under the [sic] threat”.
-He also requested to send a group email to students and faculty to warn them of his experiences but was told this would be ‘inappropriate’ by the School.
+The postgraduate student commented that: “the security of the students belongings is under threat”.
+The affected student also requested to send a group email to other students and faculty to warn them of his experiences but was told this would be ‘inappropriate’ by the School.